Employee rights under the Equal Pay Act

 If you are a member of the union, you can only opt out if you cancel your membership first.
 Even if you have opted out of a claim, you can still stay up to date on the progress of a pay equity claim.

-What happens if a pay equity claim is settled?
+What happens when a claim is settled

-If a pay equity claim is settled, and you are part of the claim or decide to accept the benefit of the claim, the terms of your employment may change, and you may have to sign a new employment agreement.
+If a pay equity claim is settled and you are part of the claim or decide to accept the benefit of the claim, the terms of your employment may change and you may have to sign a new employment agreement.
 You will also not be able to raise a pay equity claim.

 Last reviewed: Has this been useful?
 Give us your feedback